AQ Index for Johnson County, Arkansas

 Air Quality Index for Johnson County, Arkansas

-Over the next few days, the highest primary air pollutant will be Ozone (OZONE) in the Ozark National Forest area.
-It is forecasted to be 0 (Good), meaning air quality is satisfactory, and air pollution poses little or no risk.
+Over the next few days, the highest primary air pollutant will be Particle Pollution (PM2.5) in the Springdale (Springdale-Fayetteville-Bentonville) area.
+It is forecasted to be 60 (Moderate), meaning air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

 Below is a clickable map of Johnson County, Arkansas.
 The markers on the map identify large, populated cities.
 If you hover over a marker, it will display the city name and the current AQ index.
 The color of the city markers also references the current AQ risk level.